pagkly/Zed/Investopedia4/Klinger Oscillator Definition.md

 Signal line crossovers are so frequent that it is hard to filter out which ones are worth trading and which ones aren't.
 Zero line crossovers also have issues, as the indicator may criss-cross the zero line multiple times before moving in a sustained direction, or the indicator may fail to move with the price resulting in a missed trading opportunity.

-Divergence can be useful, but often occurs too early, resulting in the trader missing a large chunk of the trend, or the divergence fails to result in a price reversal at all.
+Divergence can be useful, but often occurs too early, resulting in the trader missing a large chunk of the trend, or the divergence fails to result in a price [[Reversal|reversal]] at all.
 Also, divergence is not present at all price reversals, so it is not a reliable tool for spotting all possible price reversals.

 Use the Klinger oscillator only in conjunction with other technical indicators or [[price action]](https://www.investopedia.com/terms/p/price-action.asp) analysis.

 ## Klinger Oscillator Example

-The following chart shows an example of the Klinger Oscillator on the SPDR S&P 500 ETF ([SPY](https://www.investopedia.com/markets/quote?tvwidgetsymbol=spy)).
+The following chart shows an example of the Klinger Oscillator on the SPDR S&P 500 ETF ([SPY](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=spy)).

 In the above chart, the Klinger Oscillator appears below the price chart and consists of the reading and the signal line.
-In late-January, the crossover of the Klinger Oscillator below the signal line would have created a timely sell signal that would have enabled traders to exit near the [[peak]](https://www.investopedia.com/terms/p/peak.asp) of the [[rally]](https://www.investopedia.com/terms/r/rally.asp).
+In late-January, the crossover of the Klinger Oscillator below the signal line would have created a timely sell signal that would have enabled traders to exit near the [[peak]](https://www.investopedia.com/terms/p/peak.asp) of the [[rally]](https://www.investopedia.com/terms/r/[[Rally|rally]].asp).

 A strong bullish divergence also pointed to an eventual price rise.
 In April the price dropped back toward the February low, yet the Klinger made a significantly higher low and continued to rise, indicating a build up in buying pressure.
 While the overall direction of the Klinger, and the divergence, was helpful in this case, crossover signals were frequent and of little use.